itaypanda/SimpleToast/README.md

-# SimpleToast
+# :sparkles: SimpleToast

-Simple toast notification library with tailwind css.
+Simple toast notification library with Tailwind CSS.

 **This means TailwindCSS is required! for this to work "out of the box"**